FireRat666/shorter/README.md

 *   **Advanced Analytics**: A dedicated statistics page provides a comprehensive overview of site activity.
 All sections load on-demand for a fast user experience and feature:
     *   Overall site-wide totals for active links and clicks.
     *   Recent activity (links created, expired, clicks) over various timeframes.
-    *   A "Top 10" list of the most clicked links.
+    *   A paginated viewer for all active links, sorted by popularity.
     *   A breakdown of active links per creator, including individual API keys.
     *   A per-domain statistics viewer.
     *   A feature to safely reset all historical statistics.